navroz-lamba/Movie-Recommender-System-with-Sentiment-Analysis/README.md

 • Install all the dependencies in the requirements.txt file.
 • Clone this repository in your local system.
 • Replace YOUR_API_KEY in the static/recommend.js file.
-• Run mainData.py to generate a csv with the movie data all the way through 2020.
+• Run mainData.py in the Data Wrangling folder to generate a csv with the movie data all the way through 2020.
 • Open the command prompt from your project directory and run the command 'python run.py'.
 • Go to your browser and type http://127.0.0.1:5000/ in the address bar.
 • ALL SET!